 The Open Academy gives aspiring athletes between the age of 14 & 21, and their coach, a chance to experience the core concepts behind the Youth Academy Programme.
 Open Academy sessions run approximately every eight weeks and give coach-athlete pairs exposure to movement screening, physical preparation sessions and athlete education seminars.
 The Open Academy paves the way to Event Group Squads held later in the year.

-In the past two years Athletics NI’s weekly Youth Academy, led by Laura Kerr (Coach Development Lead) and Tom Reynolds (Athlete Development Lead,) has supported around 45 athletes through physical competency screening, strength and conditioning, coach/athlete education seminars and movement training sessions with a focus on acceleration and upright running mechanics.
+In the past three years Athletics NI’s weekly Youth Academy, led by Coach Development Lead Laura Kerr and Athlete Development Lead Tom Reynolds has supported around 55 athletes through physical competency screening, strength and conditioning, coach/athlete education seminars and movement training sessions with a focus on acceleration and upright running mechanics.

-Open Academy days running approximately every 8 weeks will give developing athletes and their coaches exposure to movement screening, physical preparation sessions and athlete education seminars.
-Youth Academy coaches will introduce content similar to that delivered at the weekly Youth Academy and athlete –coach pairs can apply to attend Open Academy without the need to have met a selection standard.
+Open Academy days will give developing athletes and their coaches exposure to movement screening, physical preparation sessions and athlete education seminars.
+Youth Academy coaches will introduce content similar to that delivered at the weekly Youth Academy and Ulster Endurance Camp and athlete –coach pairs can apply to attend Open Academy without the need to have met a selection standard.
+Open Academy days will run early in the winter each year with a focus on general physical preparation.
+These will be followed by a event group days for event specific technical preparation.
+Athlete –coach pairs can register to attend Open Academy without the need to have met a selection standard.